Bexar Appraisal District

 - You benefit from the millions of Texas property tax appeals completed by O’Connor, using comparable sales data and unequal appraisal data uniquely processed by our proprietary software.
 The hearing evidence file often totals 50 to 100 pages.

-- Due to our expertise, we have been able to gather sales and uneven appraisal data in a way that complies with the requirements set out by the Bexar County Appraisal Review Board (ARB) and the Bexar County Appraisal District.
+- Due to our expertise, we have been able to gather sales and uneven appraisal data in a way that complies with the requirements set out by the Bexar County Appraisal Review Board (ARB) and the Bexar Appraisal District.

 Bexar Appraisal District’s formal and informal hearing results are displayed below :